akhilshetty97/email-alert-agent/README.md

 ```

 Dedup is **stateless**: handled emails get a Gmail label (`JobAgentProcessed`) and
-are excluded from the next fetch — no database or state file to manage.
+are excluded from the next fetch, no database or state file to manage.

 ### Tech stack